react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 ### Defining better config

-Even for such a simple configuration, we can make some optimization.
-With the above config, in order to get to `Home` or `Profile` screen, we need to pass two "elements" to the URL.
+With the above config, in order to get to `Home` or `Profile` screen, we need to pass two "elements" to the URL (`HomeStack/Home` and `HomeStack/Profile`).
 We can reduce it to only one by introducing nested navigators in our `config`.
 The syntax looks like that:

 ```js
 config = {